 Without a strategy in place, collecting feedback can do more harm than good (for example, receiving feedback without offering an acknowledgement opens up a whole other can o’ worms).
 But as part of an overall employee communication plan, nothing is more valuable for increasing engagement, retention, and success.

-As Director of Customer Success, I have learned that giving feedback means investing in relationships and taking an active stand for your team’s development and satisfaction.
+As Chief Culture Officer, I have learned that giving feedback means investing in relationships and taking an active stand for your team’s development and satisfaction.
 You are inviting people – who you may not know that well – to communicate (often vulnerably) about all aspects of their jobs and even their personal lives.
 This can feel rather daunting for employees, who can perceive a higher emotional risk if things don’t ‘go right’.